 Like any financial product, an insurance policy needs to be matched to your personal circumstances.
 Whilst this guide can’t necessarily recommend which policy is best for you, we can list the key considerations to check off before your make a final decision.

-- Do you hire cars frequently but rarely in your local city (or within 150km?).
+- Do you hire cars frequently but rarely in your local city (or within 150km from your home)?
 You may want to consider an American Express card.
 This can be particularly useful if you travel for work between cities.

 Car Rental Terminology Guide

 Me, probably like you, and definitely like many, have found the jargon in car rental terms and conditions ridiculously confusing.
 There is a minefield of terminology and acronyms thrown around.
 It wouldn’t be so cynical of me to suggest that this is intentional.
 If there is something missing, leave a comment below and we’ll add it into the guide.